Chile - Country Commercial Guide

 Overview

-The Chilean Standards System has a balanced approach.
+The Chilean Standards System seems to have a balanced approach.
 There are sectors where the Chilean government promotes the development of their own standards (building and construction, potable water and wastewater treatment, and energy) and there are other sectors where the market-preferred standard is applied (food quality and financial technologies).

 INN prepares an Annual Standard Work Plan.
 Non-manufacturing stakeholders, mainly services, can participate in the development of technical standards.